 But not too long after this amazing career bloom, Sandy took a hand injury while at bat.
 An injury so severe it required rarely performed, at the time, vascular surgery, taking him out of the game for two months.
 Coming back with diminished pitching ability, it ultimately cost the Dodgers' the season.

 With his will in tact Koufax returned the next season on fire.
-During the year he pitched his second perfect game, Won; the Pitchers Triple Crown, Team MVP, the Hickok Belt and by the first unanimous vote ever, the Cy Young Award.
+During the year he pitched his second perfect game, won; the Pitchers Triple Crown, Team MVP, the Hickok Belt and by the first unanimous vote ever, the Cy Young Award.

 Now on top of the world, Koufax came back the next season with unexplained arm problems.
 Despite playing with sever chronic pain, he would maintain his high pitching standard until he couldn't play with the pain anymore.
 He would later be diagnosed by Dodgers' team physician with traumatic arthritis.